-RICO is a complex statute which requires many years of experience to properly and successfully utilize as a litigation tool.
-A federal RICO lawyer can work to determine whether you have a meritorious defense to a federal criminal RICO indictment or civil RICO claim, as well as determine whether your facts would support a civil RICO claim.
+RICO is a complex statute that requires many years of experience to properly and successfully utilize as a litigation tool.
+A federal racketeering (RICO) lawyer could work to determine whether you have a meritorious defense to a federal criminal RICO indictment or civil RICO claim, as well as determine whether your facts would support a civil RICO claim.

 These same dedicated RICO lawyers will work tirelessly for clients seeking criminal defense to RICO indictments brought by the government.
 They are driven to provide the best possible service at a reasonable cost to clients who are seeking to bring a private RICO action, or who are seeking defense to a private RICO claim.